rlipscombe/topcat/README.md

 # rebar ct replacement

+**Note: `topcat` is no longer being maintained.
+We've moved to `rebar3`, which actually works properly, so it's not needed any more.**

 ## Why "topcat"?

 Well, it replaces "rebar ct". "ct" reversed is "tc".
 "T.C." is *Top Cat*.